 "Porto Kayio"(LIBRA MUSIC, 2004), a ‘’soundtrack’’ for journeys through splendid vocals, sounds and rhythms.
 Together with his bassman George Giorgiadis, drummer Michalis Kapilidis, pianist Manos Saridakis and fellow passengers Debashish and Subhasis Bhattacharya from India, Takis Barberis creates each piece as a musical homeland: from Greece to India, Middle East, Africa and once again back to his own land.

-"In Parallel"(Lyra, 2011)is his latest release with the legend of greek clarinet Petroloukas Chalkias.A live recording on 4/11/96 with Costas Kalogyrou on tabla.
+"In Parallel"(Lyra, 2011) is his release with the legend of greek clarinet Petroloukas Chalkias.A live recording on 4/11/96 with Costas Kalogyrou on tabla.

 Barberis has collaborated with Trilok Gurtu, Glenn Corneille, Ilhan Ersahin, Eleftheria Arvanitaki, Dionysis Savvopoulos, Alkinoos Ioannidis and almost all Greek musicians of Jazz scene, and has taken part in many live performances in Greece and abroad.

-Since 1981 Barberis teaches modern guitar and improvisation at various Conservatories (National Conservatory of Patras, Pindareio, Raimondi Conservatory, R.S.I.) and at last more than15 years at the Filipos Nakas Conservatory teaching jazz guitar and improvisation.
+Since 1981 Barberis teaches modern guitar and improvisation at various Conservatories (National Conservatory of Patras, Pindareio, Raimondi Conservatory, R.S.I.) and at last more than 20 years at the Filipos Nakas Conservatory teaching jazz guitar and improvisation.